Director, Graduate Research Centre

 Candidate applications for leave of absence will be determined by Research Degrees Committee under delegation from University Academic Board and according to a procedure approved by Research Degrees Committee.

-Higher Degree Research candidates may normally be granted upon application, a maximum of 12 months (365 days) leave of absence or part time equivalent during the term of their candidature.
+Higher degree research (HDR) candidates may normally be granted upon application, a maximum of 12 months (365 days) leave of absence or part time equivalent during the term of their candidature.
 Research Degrees Committee approval must be sought for any periods of leave in excess of 20 days.
 Additional provisions for parental leave for an additional 12 months are also available.

 The minimum number of hours, averaged over each year of candidature, to be devoted to research and/or study by candidates are: